batibot323/routing-01/README.md

 - How would my round robin API handle it if one of the application APIs starts to go slowly?
 Set timeout and move on to the next instance.
 - How would I test this application?
 Points to the use of additional API's to simulate scenarios.

+I think I'm just adding things that are related to load balancing and, especially, availability patterns.
+I've not actually spent time thinking about them, and I'm hoping to discuss the nuances of different approaches with you.

 ## On being blocked by an intentionally hanging process.
 Tested out if I'm going to be blocked by a pending request using this code but it doesn't block me so we're good!
 This is just to determine whether I have to do things just so I can test my timeouts.
 Basically, express is non-blocking and can handle multiple requests.
 This also means that I have to set something in my *Simple API* just so I can tell them to act slow in all requests.